9:30am | E4:12 Bible Classes

 We meet in our Fellowship Groups for this purpose.
-Each group consists of roughly 8-10 adults and meets twice a month at the house of one of the members of the group (each group will provide child care as needed).
-Fellowship Groups allow everyone to get to know each other better and care for one another, and they provide a context for further study of the Bible & theology in a smaller, more intimate setting.
-Currently, we are studying The Gospel Project® in our Fellowship Groups (to learn more about The Gospel Project®, click here).
-Often our groups spend the bulk of their time discussing the Scriptures and praying together, but we also seek to be on mission together, reaching out to our neighborhoods and communities.
-We urge everyone in our church to be active in their Fellowship Group because we believe they are an important part of how we care for one another, build each other up in Christ, and instruct one another in God’s Word.
+Fellowship Groups allow members of the body of Christ to grow in their relationships with one another, provide a context for more intimate study of the Scriptures, and enable us to engage in ministry together as we seek to share the gospel in our community.
+Sometimes Fellowship Groups spend the bulk of their time discussing the Scriptures and praying together, but we want to be intentional to seek to be on mission together, reaching out to our neighborhoods and communities.
+We urge everyone in our church to be active in their Fellowship Group because we believe they are an important part of how we care for one another, build each other up in Christ, and reach out to our city with the gospel.

 For more information regarding the philosophy behind our Fellowship groups, check out What We Believe.